Sofie8/Practicum_conjugation_MOGEN/gDNA-extraction.md

 You will receive the gel results the next day in the morning.

 ## References
-- If you have time left: check this [video]() about the bacterial genome organisation.
+- If you have time left: check this [video](https://github.com/Sofie8/Practicum_conjugation_MOGEN/blob/main/Thebacterialgenome.mp4) about the bacterial genome organisation.
-Use this to discuss your findings of the DNA extraction and gel electrophoresis.
+Use this to discuss your findings of the DNA extraction results.
+What is the expected size of the gDNA, what do you see on gel?
+Are there plasmids?

 &nbsp;
 &nbsp;